James U. Jackson: Career

 In 1902, Jackson began the construction of the Hampton Terrace Hotel and it would be completed the following year.
 The hotel would be one of Jackson's most notable achievements, accommodating for 500 guests with the 300 rooms it would house.
 However, in 1916 on New Year's Eve, the hotel was burned to the ground with nothing left standing but the brick chimney.
 After this event, Jackson did not have the same amount of momentum to develop and improve North Augusta.
 Also in 1903, Jackson sold the land for Grace Methodist Episcopal Church South for $1.00.
 The church was later renamed United Methodist Church, and is known today as Grace United Methodist Church.
 Jackson's family decided to become members of the church in 1905, and in 1906 Jackson donated more land to the church for the minister to build a house on.
 The deed was later given to the church in 1912.

 After selling the Augusta Florida railway system, Jackson returned from a business trip to New York with a new plan in 1906 to build a railroad from Augusta to Valdosta.
-Jackson was also a temporary chairman for the Georgia-Carolina fair that would be held from October 31 to November 3 in 1906.
+Jackson was also a temporary chairman for the Georgia-Carolina fair that would be held from October 31 to November 3, 1906.
 Then in 1908, Jackson invited William Howard Taft to join him in his home in North Augusta for the Christmas holiday.
 Early, the next year, Taft gave his first public address in Augusta.
 Jackson held a banquet in the Hampton Terrace Hotel after the address was concluded.
 Jackson retired from being the chairman of the Georgia-Carolina fair in December 1909.

 In 1912 while hunting, Jackson was accidentally shot in the face.
 He then returned to his home in North Augusta to have the fragments of birdshot removed and recover from the injury.
 Later that same year, he presided as vice president over the meeting of the street railways interest.

 Then, in January 1917, Jackson had plans of rebuilding the Hampton Terrace Hotel.
 The full plans would not be released until February 1917, and would never come to fruition.